hhvm/hhvm.com/_posts/2020-09-02-XHP-namespaces-and-syntax.md

   broader use of XHP in new contexts.
 - be consistent with other modern Hack libraries, especially the HSL.

-We expect future development of XHP to be focussed on making XHP more consistent with the rest of Hack, especially from a type system perspective.
+We expect future development of XHP to be focused on making XHP more consistent with the rest of Hack, especially from a type system perspective.

 # Overview